-When I discovered the idea behind this recipe, it changed my life in the way learning about dates and making Lara Bar Balls did.
+When I discovered the idea behind this no flour chocolate chip cookie recipe, it changed my life in the way learning about dates and making Lara Bar Balls did.
 My food paradigm was, again, shifted.
 We simply don’t need to use flour for everything.
 Our mindset says flour, but it doesn’t have to be that way.
-We can make little changes, one at a time.
+We can make little changes, one at a time to transition to a healthier lifestyle.
 It’s those little changes that have sticking power.

-- 1-15 oz. can white beans or chick peas (garbanzo beans)
+- 1-15 oz. can white beans or chick peas (garbanzo beans), well rinsed and drained

 - 1/2 cup natural cashew butter (almond butter works, too)

 - 1/2 cup of chocolate chips

 - optional, 3 T TriMix (1 T Wheat Germ, 1 T Wheat Bran, 1 T Oat Bran) omit for G-F

 - optional, 1 T flax seed

 - Grease baking sheet.